MohamedAlsaegh/Note_Application/README.md

 ### **_How To Use_**

 ![Smile](image-1.png)

-The Home Page
+In the home page User can create an account or LogIn in existing acount

 ![Smile](image-2.png)

 The LogIn Page

 ![Smile](image-3.png)

 The SignUp Page

 ![Smile](image-4.png)
-The Title and Descrition of your note
+The Title and Description of your note

 ![Smile](image-5.png)
 The profile page